fccoelho/epigrass/docs/source/using.rst

     This is the name of the .CSV file containing the list of edges and their attributes.
 **sites**
     This is the name of the .CSV file containing the list of sites and their attributes.
+**encoding**
+	This is the encoding used in your sites and edges files.
+This is very important when you use location names which include non-ascii characters.
+The default encoding is *latin-1*.
+If you use any other encoding, please specify it here.
+Example: *utf-8*.

 .. note::